This post may contain affiliate links. Read my disclosure policy here.

 Early summertime around my house is when I not only sweat the warm weather, but start panicking about what I’m going do to celebrate the birthdays of my two oldest kids, both of which have birthdays in the same month only 15 days apart.
 I’m not exactly sure how that happened (wait, I am, but still…).

-Save By Having A Home Party:
+Save By Having An At Home Birthday Party

 Let’s be honest, if money grew on trees we all just might go ahead and have our child’s party at a fun, indoor trampoline park, or ninja course, or even a cupcake decorating studio, and let someone else wrangle the kids and clean up the mess, but, the reality is that those places expect you to pay for it too!